Isidor Barakhov: Biography

 Barakhov joined the Russian Social Democratic Labour Party in September 1917.
 He served as Secretary of the Yakut provincial and Vilyuy district bureau of the RCP(b) from 1920 to 1922, then as Chairman of the Council of People's Commissars of the Yakut ASSR from 1923 to 1924.

 In March 1921, he participated in the 10th Congress of the Communist Party as the only representative of Yakutia with the right to vote (the second delegate, Platon Oyunsky, had an advisory vote).
 From September 1924, he attended courses in Marxism at the Communist Academy in Moscow.
 From 1921 to 1924, he worked as a secretary of the party provincial bureau and chairman of the Council of People's Commissars of the Yakut ASSR; during this period he wrote "Yakutization and the Russian Language," which questioned whether the Yakut people had in fact received the right to autonomy after the Revolution.

 He headed the Yakut delegation to the First All-Union Turkological Congress, held in 1926 in Baku.
 He later served as Executive Secretary of the Yakut Regional Committee of the Communist Party of the Soviet Union from 1926 to 1928.
 In 1928-1933 he studied at the Institute of Red Professors.
 After graduation, he worked in the Central Committee apparatus, as deputy, then head, of the Eastern Siberia and Far East sector of the agricultural department of the Central Committee of the RCP(b) from 1933 to 1938.
 He was the author of scientific works on the economy of Yakutia.

 He was also a delegate to the 10th, 12th, and 15th party congresses, elected as a member of the Yakut Central Executive Committee and the Central Executive Committee of the USSR.

-In 1938 he was arrested on false charges and on September 15 of that year he was shot in the outskirts of Moscow, at the Kommunarka shooting ground.
-He was rehabilitated on October 31, 1956.
+In 1938 he was arrested on false charges and on September 15 of that year he was shot on the outskirts of Moscow, at the Kommunarka shooting ground.
+He was posthumously rehabilitated on October 31, 1956.